natcap/geometamaker/README.md

+## Introduction

-A Python library for creating human and machine-readable metadata for geospatial data.
+GeoMetaMaker is a Python library for creating human and machine-readable metadata for geospatial, tabular, and other data formats.

 Supported datatypes include:
 * everything supported by GDAL
 * tabular formats supported by `frictionless`
 * compressed formats supported by `frictionless`

-See `requirements.txt` for dependencies.
+## Installation

+`mamba install -c conda-forge geometamaker`

+## Basic Usage

 This library comes with a command-line interface (CLI) called `geometamaker`.
 Many of the examples below show how to use the Python interface, and then